Land ownership

 Clues from a Processioning List: Part Four

 This week we've focused on a critical skill for researchers: Taking research notes that do not simply “extract facts” but permits study of the context of those facts.
-We challenged you to study a “research note” detailing the 1755 processioning of lands.
-Yesterday, in response to Glenn's and Scott's comments, we addressed clues to landownership vs. leases.
+We invited you to study a “research note” detailing the 1755 processioning of lands.
+Yesterday, we addressed clues to landownership vs. leases.
 Today we tackle the sequence of names and kinship clues.

 Clues from a Processioning List: Part Three